DataDog/dd-trace-php/tests/Composer/app/composer.readme.md

 }
 ```

-is because we have to keep it is easy to have have them out of sync.
+is because it is easy to have have them out of sync and the `repositories` approach is more realistic.